aaronbembenek/making-formulog-fast/docs/README.md

 ./scripts/count_sloc
 ```

-This should print out some statistics about lines of code using the `cloc` utility; in particular, that our eager evaluation implementation in the Formulog interpreter consists of 481 SLOC Java, and our extensions to Souffle consist of 59 SLOC modifications, 558 SLOC additions, and 2 SLOC removals.
+This should print out some statistics about lines of code using the `cloc` utility; in particular, that our eager evaluation implementation in the Formulog interpreter consists of 481 SLOC Java, and our extensions to Souffle required modifying 59 SLOC, adding 558 SLOC, and removing 2 SLOC (all in C++).

 ### Exploring the Artifact